zeshanrajput/6we1sttaste/README.md

 # Safety Tools
 There is a handout in the world with a Safety Preamble based on tools from the [TTRPG Safety Toolkit](https://drive.google.com/drive/folders/114jRmhzBpdqkAlhmveis0nmW73qkAZCj).
 Please edit or delete this handout as fits your session.

+# Modules
+The modules will be found in the modules folder in this world in your Foundry VTT user data directory.
+On Windows this is in your **%AppData** folder under Foundry VTT.

 # License
 * GNU GPL v3.
 See the LICENSE file for detail.
 * Modules are CC v3.
 [See the Creative Commons](https://creativecommons.org/licenses/by/3.0/) for detail.